 Madison Polar Plunge

-BBA Gov partners several student organizations within the Wisconsin School of Business to participate in the Polar Plunge.
+BBA Gov partners with several student organizations within the Wisconsin School of Business to participate in the Polar Plunge.
 All participants registered with affiliated WSoB teams will be invited to the Grainger Café from 9:00-10:30 the morning of the Plunge for breakfast.
 Following a hearty breakfast, a bus arrives in the morning at the Union to take participants to Olin Turville Park for the Polar Plunge.

-If you have any questions regarding the Polar Plunge or how to get your student org involved, contact the Vice President – Programming email@example.com.
+If you have any questions regarding the Polar Plunge or how to get your student org involved, contact the Vice President – Programming at firstname.lastname@example.org.

 Town Hall Meetings